-Welcome to the 2021 Water Quality and Use Efficiency Report.
+Welcome to the 2022 Water Quality and Use Efficiency Report.
 This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2021.
+To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2022.

 Our water source is the Wonderland Well which draws water from an aquifer 230' deep and is located at the end of E Majesty's Ct.
 The well and all services are metered.
 Mason County PUD No. 1 acquired the Wonderland water system in 2018.
-A backup generator was installed at the end of the year.
-It has an auto transfer switch, which will allow the generator to automatically turn on when t he power goes out.
 The system is approved for 42 connections, there are currently 34 connections on the water system.